nfujikad/Stock_Analysis/README.md

 ### What are advantages and disadvantages of refactoring code?

--The refactoring allowed run time to decrease significantly.
+-   The refactoring allowed run time to decrease significantly.
 Typically, what would originally take at least a second now only takes a fraction of the time.
 Below is shown the run time for the 2018 refactored analysis.

 ![VBA 2017 Screenshot]( https://github.com/nfujikad/Stock_Analysis/blob/main/Resources/VBA_Challenge_2017.png)

 ### How do these pros and cons apply to refactoring the original VBA script?
--Refactoring allows us to clean our data and create a template for similar cases rather than being repetitive.
+-   Refactoring allows us to clean our data and create a template for similar cases rather than being repetitive.
 In the end the goal is to be efficient with time and by starting with an organized canvas we can easily troubleshoot and improve code as needed.
 Additionally, this allows for collaborative work to work faster and smoother.
 On the other hand, this may not be the best route for those who need quick answers.
 Refactoring takes time and attention to detail which may not be ideal for someone who only needs to run this code once for a quick answer.
 This is better suited for those who must frequently run the same analysis.